Post-clipping tips to bring back color and shine

 - Clipped skin may be a smidge more sensitive, so avoid using stiff brushes, hard curry combs, and shampoos until the hair has come in a little.
 If you use grooming gloves, you can feel your horse’s reaction as you vary the pressure while grooming.
 One great benefit of clipping a horse is the ease in which you can groom – take advantage of this, and enjoy how spiffy it makes your horse look!!

 Bring back the color

 - Nothing says a freshly clipped horse quite like the pumpkin color of a chestnut horse or the mousy color of a bay or black.
-Time will certainly bring back some of the color as the coat grows out.
+Time will certainly bring back some of the colors as the coat grows out.

-- Color enhancing shampoos are another option.
+- Color-enhancing shampoos are another option.
 These shampoos deposit gorgeous pigments into the hair coat after letting your horse “marinate” in the bubbles for about 5-10 minutes.

 You can pick up these items if you need grooming boosts after clipping your horse!
 As an Amazon Associate, I earn from qualifying purchases, which is no extra charge to you!
 I greatly appreciate your support!

 This cactus mitt may be easier to use than a cloth.

 Genuine Cactus Cloth – Natural – 18 X 16-1/2 Standard This is much better for stain removal and spreading natural oils around.